 - One is to dig up the entire “family”, then break off the pups, and plant them each at least one foot apart.

-- If you are pressed for time, another method is to use a shovel or a sharp knife to cut out the mother plant.
+- If you are pressed for time, another method is to use a shovel or a sharp knife to cut out the mother plant, while leaving the group in place.
 This will help for no more than a year or two.
 Then the fully grown pups will need to be moved farther apart, as they will have begun having pups of their own.